 What is Carers UK doing next?

-A key plank of our work is across three strategic pillars, Equality, Support and Recognition, is our goal to secure caring as the 10th protected characteristic.
-We will be publishing carers’ stories and evidence, working with others to look at how this would work in practice.
-We are looking for examples of practice where this is being implemented and would welcome any examples.
+We will continue to share carers’ stories and evidence, working with others to look at how this would work in practice.
+We are also still looking for examples of practice where this is being implemented and would welcome any examples.
 We are also asking other organisations to support us and work with us.

 If you are interested in supporting this or want to know more, please contact policy@carersuk.org